 Various other audio stretched or compressed with respect to time:

 An example of the pitch shifting capabilities:

 If you're interested in giving it a try on your own audio, a command line executable can be easily built for Windows, MacOS or Linux using the instructions on github here.

 The command line usage is quite simple.
 For example, to decrease pitch by two and a half semitones use the following options:

 PhaseVocoder --input inputfile.wav --output outputfile.wav --pitch -2.5

-Additional options exist such as resampling, audio transient identification and specifying audio transient locations in the given input.
-To see all command line options please use the '--help' option.
+For command line usage please use the '--help' option.
 For extended help and additional usage examples please use '--longhelp'.

 Also, please note that the Phase Vocoder currently only accepts mono (single channel) 16 bit uncompressed wave files as input.